MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 >
 >   For instructions on how to install or update the module, see [Install and maintain the Exchange Online PowerShell module](exchange-online-powershell-v2.md#install-and-maintain-the-exchange-online-powershell-module).
 For instructions on how to use the module in Azure automation, see [Manage modules in Azure Automation](/azure/automation/shared-resources/modules).
 >
 > - Version 2.0.5 and earlier versions of module are known as the Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module).
-Version 2.0.6 and later are known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).
+Version 3.0.0 and later is known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).
 >
 > - In Exchange Online PowerShell, you can't use the procedures in this article with the following Microsoft 365 Group cmdlets:
 >   - [New-UnifiedGroup](/powershell/module/exchange/new-unifiedgroup)